edsoncamargo/CompleteSidebarTemplate/CONTRIBUTING.md

 ## Development

-To start the development server, run:
+To start the development server:

+1. Go to projects/ec-navigation-suite-styles and run:

 \`\`\`bash
-npm start
+npm run build:watch
 \`\`\`

-This will build the library and start a local development server.

-## Testing

-We use [Jest](https://jestjs.io/) for testing.
-Run the tests with:

-\`\`\`bash
-npm test
+Now, any changes to the default theme you make will be automatically compiled.

+2. Go to root and open angular.json:
+   \`\`\`json
+   "styles": [
+   "src/styles.scss",
+   "dist/ec-navigation-suite/styles/ec-navigation-suite-styles.1.0.0.css",
+   "node_modules/prismjs/themes/prism-tomorrow.css"
+   ],
    \`\`\`

+Replace the import from the remote npm package ec-navigation-suite-styles with "dist/ec-navigation-suite/styles/ec-navigation-suite-styles.1.0.0.css".

+3. Go to root and open app.module.ts:

+Here, change all imports from 'ec-navigation-suite' to projects/ec-navigation-suite/src/public-api.
+This way, any changes you make in projects/ec-navigation-suite will be automatically compiled.

 ## Submitting Changes

 1. Fork the repository and create a new branch for your feature or bug fix.
-2. Make your changes and ensure that the tests pass.
-3. Commit your changes and push them to your fork.
+2. Commit your changes and push them to your fork.
-4. Open a pull request with a clear title and description.
+3. Open a pull request with a clear title and description.

 ## Coding Guidelines